Department of Kinesiology

 Total Credit Hours120

-Bachelor of Science Degree in Kinesiology (Exercise Physiology Concentration)
+Bachelor of Science Degree in Kinesiology (Rehabilitation Science Concentration)

-This program provides students with the opportunity to pursue a Bachelor of Science (B.S.) degree in Kinesiology with a concentration in Exercise Physiology.
-Students are trained for careers in exercise science.
-All kinesiology degree core and support work must be completed with a grade of “C-” or better.
+This program provides students with the opportunity to pursue a Bachelor of Science (B.S.) degree in Kinesiology with a concentration in Rehabilitation Science.
+This concentration is suited for students who are taking prerequisite courses for medical schools or graduate programs in health professions (e.g., Physical Therapy, Occupational Therapy, and Physician Assistant, etc.).
+Students who are interested in applying to these programs are encouraged to meet with their academic advisor and consult with the UTSA Health Professions Office.
+All required kinesiology courses and support courses must be completed with a grade of "C-" or better.

 Admission Policy